GROOMING TEST DRIVE: BEST NEW DISCOVERIES

 Don't be intimidated by its dark, creamy texture because this charcoal-enriched formula is more than your average beard scrub.
-The Get Groomed scrub from David Beckham's House 99 range has not only sorted my increasingly untamed winter beard, but it's also properly moisturised the skin hidden underneath it.
-As with most city-dwellers, the urban elements paired with the winter weather has done a number on my face, but my much-neglected skin felt properly cleansed after only two uses.
+The Get Groomed scrub from David Beckham's House 99 range has not only sorted my increasingly untamed summer beard, but it's also properly moisturised the skin hidden underneath it.
+As with most city-dwellers, the urban elements paired with the hot weather has done a number on my face, but my much-neglected skin felt properly cleansed after only two uses.

 Ashley, Junior Sub Editor

 Having recently tested six hairstyling products, I thought I'd already seen the best ASOS has to offer.
 However, this "clay-wax hybrid" definitely gets two thumbs up from me.
 Admittedly, I'm not the biggest fan of the scent (it kinda reminds me of children's putty), but it's easy to work in and grips the hair firmly – making it an ideal option if, like me, you prefer matte/natural styles.
 Plus, it's made from 100% natural ingredients and a small amount goes a long way.
 Win-win.

 To start, I washed my face with a cleanser, then evenly applied the face mask on my cheeks, nose and forehead.
 Immediately, I noticed it had a very pleasant citrus aroma.
 I let it dry for around 15 minutes and then peeled the mask off in an upward direction.
 It wasn’t that easy to peel off, but it had a very refreshing effect on my skin, which was left feeling super smooth.

 Nic Hayman, Looped Junior Editor